Five Great Epics: Manimekalai

-Manimekalai, also spelled Manimekhalai or Manimekalai, is a Tamil epic composed by Kulavāṇikaṉ Cittalaic Cātaṉār probably around the 6th century.
-It is a Buddhist "anti-love" sequel to the Silappadikaram, with some characters from it and their next generation.
+Manimekalai, also spelled Manimekhalai or Manimegalai, Manimekalai, is a Tamil epic composed by Kulavāṇikaṉ Cittalaic Cātaṉār (குல வணிகன் - சீத்தலைச் சாத்தனார்) probably around the 6th century.
+It is a Buddhist "anti-love" sequel to the Cilappatikaram, with some characters from it and their next generation.
 The epic consists of 4,861 lines in akaval meter, arranged in 30 cantos.
 Manimekalai is the daughter of Kovalan and Madhavi, who follows in her mother's footsteps as a dancer and a Buddhist nun.
 The epic tells her story.
 Her physical beauty and artistic achievements seduces the Chola prince Udhayakumara.
 He pursues her.
 She, a nun of Mahayana Buddhism persuasion, is committed to free herself from human ties.
 She rejects his advances, yet finds herself drawn to him.
 She hides, prays and seeks the help of her mother, her Buddhist teacher Aravana Adikal and angels.
 They teach her Buddhist mantras to free herself from fears.
 One angel helps her magically disappear to an island while the prince tries to chase her, grants her powers to change forms and appear as someone else.
 On the island, she receives a magic begging bowl.
 Later, she takes the form and dress of a married woman in the neighborhood, as the prince pursues her.
 The husband sees the prince tease her, and protects "his wife" – Manimekalai-in-hiding – by killing the prince.
 The king and queen learn of their son's death, order the arrest of Manimekalai, arrange a henchman to kill her.
 Angels intervene and Manimekalai miraculously disappears as others approach her, again.
 The queen understands and repents.
 Manimekalai is set free.
 Manimekalai converts the prison into a hospice to help the needy, teaches the king the dharma of the Buddha.
 In the final five cantos of the epic, Buddhist teachers recite main doctrines of Buddhism.
 She goes to goddess Kannaki temple in Vanci (Chera kingdom), prays, listens to different religious scholars, and practices severe self-denial to attain Nirvana (release from rebirths).